What are literary devices?

 Examples of oxymoron: bittersweet, jumbo shrimp, virtual reality.

-Oxymorons are a literary device or figure of speech which uses opposing phraseology to emphasize or embellish writing, or to drive home a certain image/point.
+Oxymorons are a literary device or figure of speech that uses opposing phraseology to emphasize or embellish writing or to drive home a certain image/point.

-Note that oxymorons are different from paradoxes because the former applies only to specific words and phrases; whereas the latter applies more broadly to concepts or ideas.
+Note that oxymorons differ from paradoxes because the former applies only to specific words and phrases, whereas the latter applies more broadly to concepts or ideas.

 4. Irony

-The dictionary defines the term “irony” as “an incongruity between the actual result of a sequence of events and the normal or expected result”.
-(Merriam-Webster, irony).
-There are different types of irony which have various meanings; e.g., verbal irony, situational irony and dramatic are the main types of irony used in literature and writing.
+The dictionary defines “irony” as “an incongruity between the actual result of a sequence of events and the normal or expected result” (Merriam-Webster, irony).
+There are different types of irony, each with various meanings; verbal, situational, and dramatic irony are the main types in literature and writing.

 5. Idiom